intuinno/academic-homepage/content/publication/commentiq.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems" publication_short = "CHI"
+publication = "In Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems, *Best Paper Honorable Mention Award* " publication_short = "CHI"

 # Abstract and optional shortened version.